 Aerobic Fitness, Flexibility and Muscle Strength.
 These are the three key areas you need to improve, particularly as you age and are over 50 years like me.
 Those who keep good heart and lung fitness, stay flexible and are strong in their muscles have much less chance of being affected by arthritis.
 I had a severe motorcycle accident in 1991 and damaged my left hip and left knee cartilage significantly, yet I have very little trouble today from this previous injury due to my exercise and healthy lifestyle.
 Had I failed to maintain a healthy nutritional intake and avoided exercise, I have no doubt that I would have required a replacement hip and knee by now.

 Massage.
-It castor oilt take a rocket scientist to know that massage is good for people with rheumatoid arthritis.
+Massage is good for people with rheumatoid arthritis.
 For the best results, avoid massaging directly on top of an inflamed joint.
 Instead, massage just above and below the joint.
 Massage improves circulation, makes you feel good and is relaxing.
 Have one to two sessions a week.
+Hot or cold packs may work well for you.
+Remember wheat bags you placed in the microwave oven to warm up?
+Many patients I’ve worked with swear by them.

 Identify the pressure points.
 Press a pressure point that is near, but not on top of, the primary source of pain.
 You can find a good pressure point by feeling a slight crease in the skin (it will probably be tender).
 Press this point for three to five seconds, let up for a bit, then press it a couple more times in a similar manner.
 Some other good pressure points may be close to (not directly on) nearby joints.
 Try to press firmly but not too hard.
 Breathe into it; you will find that the pain reduces.